awesomepack/Steam-Recommender/README.md

 ## Data

- Used a [scraper found on Github](https://github.com/nik-davis/steam-data-science-project) to collect data from both the Steam and Steamspy APIs on 10/22/2021
+ Used a modified version of a [scraper found on Github](https://github.com/nik-davis/steam-data-science-project) to collect data from both the Steam and Steamspy APIs on 10/22/2021

+The data can be found [here](https://www.dropbox.com/sh/w11p1f0q3wr1el3/AAADSXS2Znz-EBehVpXSNDNMa?dl=0)

 <details>
   <summary>Data Summary</summary>